wwi17seb/dhbw-project-backend/README.md

     ```
     npm install
     ```
 3. Change the `server.host` in the `app.properties` file to `localhost`.
 4. Open terminal and start docker:

     ```
     ...\dhbw-project-backend> cd .\docker\
-    ...\dhbw-project-backend\docker> docker-compose -f docker-compose-backend.yaml up
+    ...\dhbw-project-backend\docker> docker-compose -f docker-compose-backend.yaml up --build
     ```
 5. Open a second terminal and start your app.
 For deploying we suggest to use `nodemon`:
     ```